d1runberg/FarmNode/README.md

 This command installs farmNode globally which means that you can access its command line command from anywhere on your edison.

 ... more!

+**Note:** What can be scripted and ran as a command vs instruct users to do mannually?

+#### FarmNode Command Line Tool (Future Development)
+The farmNode Command Line tool would allow for ease of installation, setup and update for the FarmNode software.
+Example uses would be as follows:

+`farmNode enableAP` - command to enable hostapd `farmNode disableAP` - command to disable hostapd `farmNode name <name>` - name the Kernel / harvester `farmNode test` - blinks Arduino Block LED for 10 seconds `farmNode setup` - command line interface to set logging intervals, etc `farmNode view` - prints a list of logs
+__more...__

 ### Configuring HostAPD